cwru-robotics/cwru-ros-pkg/catkin/src/cwru_376_student/cwru_urdf/README.md

 This should produce a flat, gray ground-plane.
 If this does not come up, kill this process and restart it.

 In another terminal, run:
- `roslaunch cwru_urdf cwruBot_urdf.launch`
+ `roslaunch cwru_urdf cwruBot.launch`

-In rviz (`rosrun rviz rviz`), choose "base_link" as the fixed frame in rviz, and add a display of LaserScan (on topic /laser/scan) to visualize the lidar.
+In rviz (`rosrun rviz rviz`), choose "base_link" as the fixed frame in rviz.
+Add a display of LaserScan (on topic /laser/scan) to visualize the lidar.
+Add a topic of "DepthCloud" and set the topic to /kinect/depth/image_raw to see the point cloud from simulated Kinect sensor.
+Add a topic of "Camera" and set the topic to /kinect/rgb/image_raw to see video from simulation of the Kinect's color camera.

 Can test run the robot from a command line, e.g., with (e.g.):